 I confirm that I have responded to the questions above truthfully based on my current condition and I commit to advising the site management team and excluding myself from site if this situation changes (i.e. if at a point in the future, I would answer "Yes" to any of the questions).

+tuture, I would answer "Yes" to any of the questions).

 Name:

 Company:

 Signature:

 Date:

 On Site Questionnaire